Catherine22/ClassLoader/README.md

 setContentView(View.inflate(getApplicationContext(), R.layout.activity_main, null));
 ```

-6. How many patch apks should I load?
+6. How many patch APKs should I load?

-Typically, you don't need to load multiple patch apks.
-Multiple patch apks might cause resource conflicts.
+Typically, you don't need to load multiple patch APKs.
+Multiple patch APKs might cause resource conflicts.

-Assuming you imports the `support-v4` library in both apk1 and apk2, and then you load apk1 first, then you are going to load apk2.
+Assuming you imports the `support-v4` library in both APK1 and APK2, and then you load APK1 first, then you are going to load APK2.
 You will find your ClassLoader app crashes or some resource errors happens.
-To fix it, you must have apk2 run on another process so that we can perfectly release loaded resources by killing the process before we switch to another patch apk.
+To fix it, you must have APK2 run on another process so that you can perfectly release loaded resources by terminating the process before you switch to another patch APK.

 ```java
 @Override